Second week on the Pacific Ocean: Crossing the Doldrums?

 There was a question from a reader: Why is our route so much to the East?
 Because there is the Humboldt current, running along Peru and Ecuador, setting to the North, and we want to go South.

 Second because of the winds.
 Where we are now, the winds tend to be South, or even a bit South West.
 So you can make a Starboard and Port tack to go South.
 But in the West, near Galapagos, the winds are South East.
-If you don’t make it south of the Galapagos, you will never make it.
-Because making a Starboard tack just East of the Galapagos, with the NW current, would set you on a North ground course – back to Panama, or Costa Rica!
+If you don’t make it south of the Galapagos, you will never make it and have to go all around these islands.
+Making a Starboard tack just East of the Galapagos, with the NW current, would set you on a North ground course – back to Panama, or Costa Rica!

 If this story is not clear enough, then the most important is: Pierrot made a good Chili con Carne.